pythonjiaocheng/pythonjiaocheng.github.io/_posts/diveintopython3134060/2015-12-20-dive-into-python3-chapter-7.classes-&-iterators.md

 ##Diving In

-`Iterator`s are the “secret sauce” of Python 3.
+`Iterator`s are the “secret sauce(n. 酱油；沙司；调味汁)” of Python 3.
 They’re everywhere, underlying everything, always just out of sight.
 Comprehensions are just a simple form of iterators.
 Generators are just a simple form of iterators.
 A function that yields values is a nice, compact way of building an iterator without building an iterator.
 Let me show you what I mean by that.
 Remember the Fibonacci generator?
 Here it is as a built-from-scratch iterator:

 	class Fib: